cjratcliff/ml-compiled/docs/training_with_limited_data.rst

 Omniglot
 __________
-1623 handwritten characters from 50 alphabets.
+1623 handwritten characters from 50 alphabets with 20 examples of each character.
 Useful for one-shot learning.
+Introduced in `One shot learning of simple visual concepts, Lake et al. (2011) <https://cims.nyu.edu/~brenden/papers/LakeEtAl2011CogSci.pdf>`_.

 **Notable results**